Nutrient Profile Model Assessment

 fruit, vegetables and nut score.
 Therefore the NPM_total

-function takes 4 arguments: a_score
+function takes 4 arguments: a_score, c_score,

 NPM_total(7, 2, 1, 1)